 - Homicide, murder, and other violent crimes: Considered the most serious felony offenses, these crimes carry the heaviest punishments for a conviction, including life in prison and the death penalty.
 Protect your rights and ensure your side of the story is heard with the help of our skilled Chattanooga defense attorneys.

 What to do After an Arrest

 If you are arrested for a crime, it can be challenging to know what to do to protect your rights.
 The most important thing to remember after an arrest is to avoid self-incrimination.
 Self-incrimination often happens during or right after an arrest, and it can have dire consequences.

-Contact the Law Offices of Meredith Mochel for a free consultation.
+Contact the Chattanooga criminal defense lawyers at the Law Offices of Meredith Mochel for a free consultation.